agusorte/project_selfdriving/README.md

 	catkin_make -DCMAKE_BUILD_TYPE=Release

+### Compiling with ubuntu 18 and cuda 9.0

+Yolo supports CUDA that accelerates 500 faster the processing but just supported with compilers smaller than version 6.
+To compile

+	catkin_make -DCMAKE_CXX_COMPILER=/usr/bin/g++-6 -DCMAKE_C_COMPILER=/usr/bin/gcc-6

 ### Download weights for YOLO

 The yolo-voc.weights and tiny-yolo-voc.weights are downloaded automatically in the CMakeLists.txt file.
 If you need to download them again, go into the weights folder and download the two pre-trained weights from the COCO data set: